-The Ignatian Center's Immersion Program offers students, faculty, staff, and alumni extended immersion experiences into the gritty reality of our globalizing world.
-Through this direct contact, we seek to realize the Jesuit Higher Education Mission of forming women and men of well-educated solidarity.
+The Ignatian Center's Immersion Program offers students, faculty, staff, and alumni unique immersive journeys into the gritty reality of our globalizing world.
+Through this direct contact, we seek to help our participants realize the Jesuit Higher Education Mission of forming women and men of well-educated solidarity.

 Immersion experiences, both local and global, are designed to help participants see the world with new eyes, to recognize the unjust suffering of marginalized communities and individuals, and to allow those experiences to inform their vocational discernment.

 The Ignatian Center strives to empower immersion participants to let the reality of this world into their lives, so they can learn to feel it, think about it critically, respond to its suffering, and engage it constructively.